davide-marchiori/k-alpha/README.md

 ### Data Privacy

-The K-Alpha Calculator is designed with the highest commitment to ethical data management and user privacy.
-It ensures that all data input by users remains exclusively within their own domain, as it operates entirely on the client side.
-This means the K-Alpha Calculator functions solely within the user's browser environment, without retaining, storing, or transmitting any data to external servers or storage systems.
+As the authors and maintainers of the K-Alpha Calculator, we are committed to preserving high standards of ethical conduct in data management and user privacy.
+We assure users that all data input into the K-Alpha Calculator remains exclusively within the user's domain, as the calculator operates entirely on the client side.
+This means it functions solely within the user's browser environment, guaranteeing that no data is retained, stored, or transmitted to external servers or storage systems.

 ---